CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 If the build fails from missing dependencies, let sbt/coursier download them.
 The migration has already needed NetLogo artifacts, NetLogo extension plugin artifacts, Scala 3 artifacts, JOGL, GlueGen, and json-simple.

-If package generation fails around primitive metadata, start by looking at `ExtraWidgetsExtension.load`, `primitiveMetadataFallback`, and `buildWidgetJars`.
+If package generation fails around primitive metadata, start by looking at `ExtraWidgetsExtension.load`, `primitiveMetadataFallback`, `primitiveMetadataWidgetJars`, and the `preparePrimitiveMetadata` task in `xw/build.sbt`.

 If GUI behavior fails while headless tests pass, start by looking at `RichWorkspace`, `Tab`, `GUI`, and `SelectTab`.